 Meanwhile, Prepare whipped ganache filling: In a large saucepan, heat 1 cup cream to boiling.
 Stir in chocolate.
 Cover and let sit for 5 minutes.
 Whisk until smooth.
 Cool ganache completely.
 In a separate bowl, whisk remaining 1 cup cream until soft peaks form.
 Stir in ganache mixtue, stirring gently to not deflate cream.
 Refrigerate until assembly time.

 Prepare frosting by combining butter and cream cheese in a large bowl.
 Beat until fluffy.
 Stir in buttermilk, salt, vanilla, and lemon juice.
 Beat in enough powdered sugar in 1/2 cup increments until light and fluffy, adding more buttermilk if necessary.

 To assemble cake, trim tops of cake with a serrated knife so that they are perfectly even and flat.
 Place 1 cake layer on cake platter.
 Spread with half of ganache filling, not quite to the edges.
 Sprinkle with 1/3 cup almonds, and 1/3 cup toffee bits.
 Repeat with next layer.
 Top with final cake layer.
 Frost entire tops and outsides of cake with cream cheese frosting.
 Sprinkle tops of cake with remaining toffee and almonds, and garnish with chocolate curls.
 Serve immediately, or refrigerate up to 24 hours before serving.

-Recipe courtesy Erin Renouf Mylroie, St. George, UT
+Recipe courtesy of Erin Renouf Mylroie, St. George, UT